atyvaert/ML--predicting-hotel-prices/README.md

 In this file feature engineering is performed.
 Feature engineering is the step in which features are created from the data, these features are created to improve the performance of the models.
 Our data contained a lot of categorical variables, for these variables we had to create dummy variables.
-To not have to many variables a maximum cardinality of 10 was imposedfor most of the variables.
+To not have to many variables, a maximum cardinality of 10 was imposed for most of these variables.
-3 additional variables were created aswell:
+3 additional variables were created as well:
 - room_type_conflict: equals 1 if the assigned room isn't equal to the reserved room type.
 - time_between_arrival_checkout and time_between_arrival_cancel: difference in days between arrival and checkout (positive) or cancellation (negative).
 - nr_weekdays and nr_weekenddays: decomposes nr_nights in weekdays and weeekend days.